semantic-flow/sflo-dendron-notes/sflo.concept.mesh-repo.md

 created: 1729878955236
 ---

-A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[sflo.concept.mesh.node-facet.root]], and any number of additional, contained [[sflo.concept.mesh.resource.node]]
+A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[sflo.concept.root-node]], and any number of additional, contained [[sflo.concept.mesh.resource.node]]

 ## Github Repos